cancerbioinformatics/smuLymphNet/README.md

 ## 2. Inference

-Performs segmentationinference at 10x magnification using trained multiscale U-Net germinal centre and sinus models.
+Performs segmentation at 10x magnification using trained multiscale U-Net germinal centre and sinus models.
 Base magnification level of WSIs should be set.
 Ideally needs a single GPU for inference.
 Can perform segmentation of each model individually by not setting the path to either one or perfom combined segmentation by setting both paths.

 Example usage